carstenbundt/carstenbundt.github.io/index.md

 You can find my publications [here](https://carstenbundt.github.io/publications/) and my full academic CV [here](https://carstenbundt.github.io/cv/).

-I enjoy being outdoors and going on (long-distance) hikes.
-I am a volunteer tour guide for the [Norwegian Trekking Association](https://www.dnt.no/oslo) and post about it on [thehikist.com](https://www.thehikist.com) and [@thehikistcom](https://www.instagram.com/thehikistcom/).
+I am a volunteer tour guide for the [Norwegian Trekking Association](https://www.dnt.no/oslo), I enjoy being outdoors and going on (long-distance) hikes.
+I post about it on [thehikist.com](https://www.thehikist.com) and [@thehikistcom](https://www.instagram.com/thehikistcom/).

 This website exists so that I can share what I do and am passionate about and to engage in dialogue with who is interested.